Oway5/CustomMalloc/README.md

 **Rayyan & Oways Malloc Project**

 The name and netID of both partners.
-- Rayyan Sarkhot -
+- Rayyan Sarkhot - rs2105
-- Oways Jaffer -
+- Oways Jaffer - omj9

-Your test plan
+Your test plan:
+- The test plan entails stress testing the two functions with several types of arguments.
+The types of these arguments are 1 byte objects, 7 byte objects, testing to see if the assigned value is accessible and accurate, and checking to see if one of the error cases actually functions properly.

 Descriptions of your test programs (including arguments),
 - Task 1 - malloc() and immediately free() a 1-byte object, 120 times